slarmoo/.github/profile/simon/simonReact/simonReact.md

 ### Injecting the routed component

 The router definitions are then inserted so that the router knows what component to display for a given path.
-The the router changes the rendered component, it appears in the place of the `Routes` element.
+The the router changes the rendered component; it appears in the place of the `Routes` element.
 The `Routes` element replaces the `main` element in the component HTML.

 ```jsx
  <main>App components go here</main>